 How To Play Lawn Bowls

-or the number of players taking part may be sufficient to occupy several
+on one rink or the number of players taking part may be sufficient to

 When the game is restricted to one rink only it is called a single game, though the number of players on each side may vary from one to four, when the game is called: